 The best of our garden in summer

-The Edwardian gardens at Polesden Lacey are varied and beautiful, especially in summer when the beds burst with colour and fragrance.
+The formal gardens at Polesden Lacey are varied and beautiful, especially in summer when the beds burst with colour and fragrance.
 Here's a list of our top suggestions for what you should look out for in the garden when you visit this summer.